 - 2 tablespoons ground flax meal

-In a microwave proof mixing bowl combine the shredded mozzarella cheese and cream cheese.
-Heat in 30 second increments, stirring in between until completely melted.
+- In a microwave-safe mixing bowl, combine the shredded mozzarella cheese and cream cheese.
+Heat in 30-second increments, stirring in between, until completely melted.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.